GlitchyZorua/nut-buster-source-code/README.md

 3. Pick any character you wanna reset
 > [!TIP]
-> If you wanna reset all save files, you'll need to reset each indiviality. if you are playing an older version of there is an already an option to reset it all.
+> If you wanna reset all save files, you'll need to reset each indiviality. if you are playing an older version of there is an already an option to reset it all. but no option to select a specific file. so **becareful**!

 ![](https://github.com/GlitchyZorua/GlitchyZorua.github.io/blob/main/projects/random/nb_2.PNG?raw=true)